sassbookai/api-docs/writer/apidoc.md

     whether completion or continuation and is returned from the previous call response (`genMetaCode`).
 The code is in encoded form.

-    This code is intended to be used for related generations, but could be used for new completions in related contexts.
+    This code is intended to be used for related generations but could be used for new completions in related contexts.
 Depending on your application domain, you may choose to use it or not, subject to its observed impact on the quality of generations. **See `enableAnalytics`**.